who is your ideal client?

 are you flexible on your prices?

-this is as low as I can go, and these should be considered a minimum rate for simple projects, not a negotiable middle range.
-I truly only want to work on cool stuff with cool people, but I also have to pay bills and value my time.
-I keep my prices as low as possible in order to work with interesting people on projects I can care about. these rates are based on my needs and expectations for the first 6 months of 2021, and I will be reevaluating and updating these documents in June.
+I keep my prices as low as possible in order to work with interesting people on projects I can care about. these rates are based on my needs and expectations for 2021, and I will be reevaluating and updating these documents at the end of the year.

 I do not negotiate for equity, but I am open to barter when it makes sense with my schedule and needs. if you want to pay in crypto, idk, we can talk about it. if you are not based in the US, we can figure it out.